What you see: Brown and black streaks or dots in avocado flesh.

 The inside of an avocado is a busy place, where nutrients, water and sugars are ferried around.
 Normally their “transport channels” are invisible to us.
 Unless, of course, something goes wrong.

-In the case pictured above, the avocado’s internal thoroughfares (known as “vascular tissue”) may have been ravaged by too-cold storage for too long.
+In the case pictured above, the avocado’s internal thoroughfares (known as “vascular channels”) may have been ravaged by too-cold storage for too long.
 The cells that make up that tissue weakened and started dying.

 So that vascular tissue turned brown, which highlighted the avocado highways as lines when the avocado is cut along its long axis, and little dots when it’s cut through its fat middle.
 (The image below is a long axis cut through the same avocado as the one at the top of this post.)